rshelekhov/lazymake/docs/features/workspace-management.md

 **Features:**
 - **Automatic discovery**: Scans your project tree (up to 3 levels deep) to find all Makefiles
-- **Recent workspaces**: Shows last 10 accessed Makefiles with access tracking
+- **Recent workspaces**: Shows last 10 accessed Makefiles with directory path and last used time
 - **Discovered workspaces**: Displays found Makefiles you haven't used yet
 - **Favorites first**: Star frequently used projects with `f` - they appear at the top
-- **Access tracking**: Displays "time ago" (e.g., "2 hours ago") and access count for recent workspaces
+- **Clear organization**: Filename in title, full relative path with root directory in description
 - **Smart exclusions**: Skips `.git`, `node_modules`, `vendor`, build directories, and other common non-code paths
 - **Fast scanning**: 5-second timeout ensures responsiveness even in large projects